cmoten/machine-learning-course-ALU/docs/03-Non-Linear-Algorithms.md

 D(u) = \beta_0\ +\ \sum_{i=1}^{n}y_i\alpha_iK(x_i,\mathbf{u})
 \]

-The key thing to notice is how the classification equation now includes the actual class of $y_i$ which is usally a value of -1 or 1.
+The critical thing to notice is how the classification equation now includes the actual class of $y_i$ which is usually a value of -1 or 1.

 The kernel functions are